-- a) Statistics Sweden for the conversion of nominal amounts to amounts in fixed prices in the foreign trade in goods and other economic statistics, as well as national accounts. - b) Riksbank, National Institute of Economic Research and others for economic analysis, including as a basis for economic policy decisions. - c) Enterprises, municipalities and county councils for price regulation in long-term agreements.
+- a) Statistics Sweden for the conversion of nominal amounts to amounts in fixed prices in the National Accounts and other economic statistics, such as foreign trade in goods e.g. - b) Riksbank, National Institute of Economic Research and others for economic analysis, including as a basis for economic policy decisions. - c) Enterprises, municipalities and county councils for price regulation in long-term agreements.